 And if you need the fastest backup and cost is not an issue.
 Then sure, get yourself an SSD Drive for your Macs Time Machine backup.

-What If The Drive You Want To Use Isn’t Formatted As HFS+
+What If The Drive You Want To Use Isn’t Formatted As APFS or HFS+

 You can reformat any drive.